abhirampai/my_blog/README.md

-This repo contains the aource code for my blog site.
+This repo contains the source code for my blog site.

 Build with nextjs